Mike Foley (Nebraska politician)

-Mike Foley (born April 5, 1954) is an American politician who formerly served as the 41st lieutenant governor of Nebraska from 2015 to 2023.
-A member of the Republican Party, he was previously elected to the Nebraska Legislature from 2001 to 2007 and served as the Nebraska Auditor of Public Accounts from 2007 until 2015.
-Following the Nebraska 2022 elections he was elected and won to serve as auditor of Nebraska serving since 2023.
+Mike Foley (born April 5, 1954) is an American politician who has served as the Nebraska State Auditor since 2023, having previously served in the same position from 2007 to 2015.
+A member of the Republican Party, he was the 41st lieutenant governor of Nebraska under Governor Pete Ricketts between 2015 and 2023, and a member of the Nebraska Legislature from 2001 to 2007.

 Personal life

 Foley was born in Rochester, New York and graduated from Bishop Kearney High School in 1972, the State University of New York at Brockport in 1976, and Michigan State University with an M.B.A.
 He held summer positions in the offices of the United States Department of Transportation and the United States International Trade Commission.
 For 18 years, he was the director of financial analysis for the National Association of Regulatory Utility Commissioners in Washington, DC.
 Prior to that position he was a consultant with Kirschner Associates.

 He is married to Nebraska native Susan (Seiker) Foley.
 They have six children and are members of St. Peter's Catholic Church in Lincoln, Nebraska.